 Unless otherwise indicated, the criteria in QAP Section II apply to all applications, including those for 4% LIHTCs and Bonds.

+Principals may have no more than five awarded applications and/or developments that have not submitted the full cost certification packet for review at the same time.
+However, if KHRC is concerned with the progress of any of the Principal’s current developments, KHRC may not allow the maximum.

 A. the applicant

 Each application will identify one individual or validly existing entity as the Applicant.
 An entity may be a corporation (including nonprofits), limited liability company (LLC), or limited partnership.
 The Applicant must be eligible under QAP Section V(A)(1) and will: